RoulaNtinou/Blood_Characteristics_With_R/ClassificationSportSex.md

     ## [1] 0.9752475

-**After fitting a k-nn model for the variable sex we have the following table of the fitted values.**
+**After fitting a k-nn model for the variable sex we have the above table of the fitted values.**

 **The percentage of the correct fitted values is 97.5%**

-**Decision tree for the gender**
+- **Decision tree for the gender**

 ``` r
 fit<-tree(as.factor(Sex)~.,data=D)